Glim888/GameMaker-GUI-Template/readme.md

 ---
 ### obj_gui_panel:

-Used to group collections of gui elements like a window from microsoft.
+Used to group collections of gui elements.
+It is like like a window from microsoft.

 **Variables you can change:**
->obj_gui variables can also be used!
+>obj_gui variables can also be used! (e.g. gui_active, gui_XXX)

 Use the default panel (assigned sprite will be ignored -> the panel uses a predefined look)
 ```